kvsnrkolapalli/kvsnrkolapalli/README.md

 - 👋 Hi, I’m @kvsnrkolapalli
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on which I was fit to the Role
 - 📫 How to reach me kvsnrkolapalli@gmail.com

 <!---